 For the coffee cake:

-- Preheat the oven to 350°F and grease an 8×8-inch square baking pan with cooking spray or line with parchment and set aside.
+- Preheat the oven to 350°F. Grease an 8×8-inch baking pan with cooking spray or line with parchment paper.

-- Add ¾ cup of the mini chocolate chips to the batter, reserving the rest for later.
+- Add half of the 1½ cups (270 g) mini chocolate chips to the batter, reserving the rest for later.
 Mix to combine.

-- Spoon the prepared coffee cake batter into the prepared baking dish and smooth with a spatula.
+- Transfer the batter to the prepared pan and smooth the top with a spatula.

-- Sprinkle the remaining 3/4 cup of the mini chocolate chips evenly over the batter.
+- Sprinkle the remaining ¾ cup mini chocolate chips evenly over the batter.

 - Sprinkle the chilled streusel over the chocolate chips.